aidantambling/AI-Driven-Email-Clustering-and-Analysis/README.md

-# AI-Driven Email Clustering and Analysis
+# EmailSift: AI-Driven Email Clustering and Analysis

 ## Overview
-AI-Driven Email Clustering and Analysis is a machine learning project aimed at organizing and understanding large collections of email data.
-By employing advanced clustering techniques, this project categorizes emails into meaningful groups, enabling easier navigation, retrieval, and analysis of large email datasets.
+EmailSift is an unsupervised machine learning project which seeks to organize and interpret emails according to the content of their body.
+Advanced clustering techniques, using a K-Means approach, helps the model categorize emails into meaningful groups, enabling easier navigation and interpretation of email datasets.

 ## Features
-- **Email Parsing:** Extracts key components of emails including 'from', 'to', and 'body'.
+- **Email Parsing:** Extracts key components of emails including sender, recipient, and body.
-- **TF-IDF Vectorization:** Converts email content into numerical format for machine learning processing.
+- **TF-IDF Vectorization:** Converts email body content into numerical format for machine learning processing.
 - **K-Means Clustering:** Groups emails into clusters based on content similarity.
-- **Performance Evaluation:** Uses metrics like Silhouette Score, Cohesion, and Separation to assess the quality of clustering.
+- **Performance Evaluation:** Uses metrics like Silhouette Score, Separation, Cohesion, and Centroid distances to assess the quality of clustering.
 - **Scalability:** Handles large datasets efficiently by splitting and processing in manageable parts.

 ## Installation